creator-js/creator-cli/README.md

 `variables` is a dictionary of any variables that one might want to use in the templates.
 >`root` is the only required variable.

-`domains` is an array of objects that contain information about what to create.

-The`name` field represents the name of the domain.
-When started, the CLI will first ask `What needs to be created?` question and in the list of choices there will be domain names.

-The `templates` field represents an array of files that will be created or updated after the developer answers all questions.
-The only required field is `name` which represents the name of the file.
-By default, the file will be empty.

 Run the CLI with this simple command:
 ```shell
 g